pzoghbi/dots-3/README.md

 # dots-3

-just jump to a specific commit to see different effects resize supported on
+just jump to a specific commit to see different effects
+resize supported on "soft surface"